Frequently Asked Questions (FAQ)

-A: The recording fee for a deed, mortgage, lis pendens or other real estate instrument is $14.00 for the first page and $3.00 for each additional page.
+A: The recording fee for a deed, mortgage, lis pendens or other real estate instrument is $30.00.
 Any document which assigns or discharges more than one instrument, $3.00 shall be added to the recording fee for each additional instrument being assigned or discharged.
 For more detail, please view the Recording of Documents page.

 Q: Where is the Register of Deeds located?

 A: The street address is 125 W. Main Street (M-86), Centreville, Michigan 49032, in the St. Joseph County Historical Courthouse.
 The Register of Deeds office is located on the 2nd floor of the building.
 Click here for further directions.

 Q: Can you prepare my document, or give me the forms to use?

 A: No, the Register of Deeds does not prepare any legal document, nor do we give legal advice.
 Forms may be obtained from an office supply company.
 If you need assistance, please contact an attorney or a real estate agent.

 Q: Does the document need to be witnessed and notarized?